 Why Are We So Scared of Clowns?

-With the box office-smashing success of the new adaptation of Stephen King's It, it’s safe to say that coulrophobia (fear of clowns) isn’t a fringe phenomenon.
+With the recent box office-smashing success of Stephen King's It, it’s safe to say that coulrophobia (fear of clowns) isn’t a fringe phenomenon.
 The colorful circus performers are right up there with vampires and werewolves on the list of iconic horror villains.
 But unlike other movie monsters, clowns were originally meant to make kids laugh, not hide under their beds in terror.
 So what is it about clowns that taps into our deepest fears?

 According to Yale doctoral candidate Danielle Bainbridge, the unsettling clown stereotype goes back centuries.
-In the inaugural episode of the new PBS digital series Origin of Everything, Bainbridge explains the long history of this pervasive part of our culture.
+In the inaugural episode of the PBS digital series Origin of Everything, Bainbridge explained the long history of this pervasive part of our culture.

 Before clowns wore floppy shoes and threw pies at each other’s faces, early versions of the performers could be found in royal courts.
 The court jester wasn’t evil, but he was the only person in the kingdom who could poke fun at the monarch without fear of (literally) losing his head.
 The fact that fools didn’t fall within the normal social hierarchy may have contributed to the future role clowns would play as untrustworthy outsiders.

 From the medieval era, clowns evolved into the harlequins of 16th-century Italian theater.
 Again, these weren’t bloodthirsty monsters, but they weren’t exactly kid-friendly either.
 The characters were often mischievous and morally bankrupt, and their strange costumes and masks only added to the creepy vibes they gave off.